-A more flexible scheme-called one-hot encoding (OHE)-employs one flipflop per state for building state machines.
-Although it can be used with PAL-type programmable-logic devices (PLDs), OHE is better suited for use with the faninited and flip-flop-rich architectures of the higher-gate-count field-programmable gate arrays (FPGAs), such as offered by Xilinx, Actel, and others.
+A more flexible scheme-called one-hot encoding (OHE)-employs one flip-flop per state for building state machines.
+Although it can be used with PAL-type programmable-logic devices (PLDs), OHE is better suited for use with the fan-in limited and flip-flop-rich architectures of the higher-gate-count field-programmable gate arrays (FPGAs), such as offered by Xilinx, Actel, and others.
 This is because OHE requires a larger number of flip-flops.
-It offers a simple and easy-touse method of generating performance-optimized state-machine designs because there are few levels of logic between flip-flops.
+It offers a simple and easy-to-use method of generating performance-optimized state-machine designs because there are few levels of logic between flip-flops.